Liam Smith (boxer): Regaining composure

+Smith vs. Eggington

+Smith stopped Sam Eggington in the fifth round of their fight at the Echo Arena in Liverpool on 30 March 2019 to win the vacant WBC Silver super-welterweight title.

 Smith vs. Lozano

 On 24 August 2019, Smith beat Mario Alberto Lozano (33–10, 24 KO) by seventh-round TKO on the undercard of the WBC super-flyweight title fight between Juan Francisco Estrada and Dewayne Beamon in Hermosillo, Sonora, Mexico.

 Smith vs. Garcia

 In his next fight, Smith fought Roberto Garcia.
 Smith repeatedly hurt Garcia with some good body work, for which he earned a wide unanimous decision victory on the scorecards, 99–91 twice and 98–92.

 Smith vs. Kurbanov

 In his next fight, Smith fought Magomed Kurbanov, ranked #5 by the WBO and WBA and #15 by the IBF at super welterweight, in Russia.
-Smith lost on all three judges scorecards, 113-115 twice and 112-117.
+Smith lost on all three judges scorecards, 113–115 twice and 112–117.

 Smith vs. Fowler

-On 9 October 2021, Smith fought fellow Liverpudlian, Anthony Fowler, winning via 8th round TKO.
+On 9 October 2021, Smith fought fellow Liverpudlian, Anthony Fowler, winning via eighth round TKO.

 Smith vs. Vargas

-After dominating Vargas in all prior rounds with constant stalking, and causing a cut above Vargas' eye, Smith defeated Vargas via TKO in the 10th round.
+On 30 April 2022, Smith stopped Jessie Vargas in the 10th round at Madison Square Garden in New York to win the vacant WBO Intercontinental super-welterweight title.